Getting Started with the Test Automation Pyramid – An Ultimate Guide

 Level 2 – Integration Tests

-Integration tests are the second layer of the test automation pyramid.
+- Integration tests are the second layer of the test automation pyramid.
 This means that it should not be run as frequently as unit tests.

 Level 3 – End-to-End Tests

-- How would an actual user interact with the app?
+- How would an actual user interaction with the app?
 How can tests be written to replicate that interaction?

-They can also be fragile since they have to test a large variety of user scenarios.
+They can also be fragile since they have to test various user scenarios.
 Like integration tests, these tests may also require the app to communicate with external dependencies, thus adding to possible bottlenecks in completion.

 Using the test automation pyramid is especially advantageous for agile teams:

-- Since the pyramid is built to run the easiest tests at the beginning, testers manage time better, get better results and essentially make life easier for everyone involved.
+- Since the pyramid is built to run the most accessible tests at the beginning, testers manage time better, get better results, making life easier for everyone involved.

-If test scripts are written with a greater focus on the UI, then chances are that core business logic and back-end functionality is not sufficiently verified.
+If test scripts are written with a greater focus on the UI, then chances are that core business logic, and back-end functionality is not sufficiently verified.
 This affects product quality and leads to more work for the team.
-Also, since TAT (turn around time) of UI tests is high, it leads to lower test coverage overall.
-By implementing the pyramid, such situations are completely avoided.
+Also, since the TAT (turnaround time) of UI tests is high, it leads to lower test coverage overall.
+By implementing the test automation pyramid, such situations are entirely avoided.